linzhangcs/blog/_posts/2018-02-11-beesbombs.md

 I did not have experience with WebGL or OpenGL, so the 3D environment setup is very new to me.
 I wanted to have an idea how to setup camera, perspective, lighting, and material in 3d, I watched Dan's playlist on [WebGl in p5.js](https://www.youtube.com/watch?v=nqiKWXUX-o8&list=PLRqwX-V7Uu6bPhi8sS1hHJ77n3zRO9FR_) and followed along.
 To focus more on last week's topic, I decided to leave the camera rotation part for later, and just work on the oscillating movement for now.

-Once I have the pattern with boxes, I just to need to translate the change along axis-Y. I experimented on how to generate offset for a while.
+Once I have the pattern with boxes, I just to need to translate the change along Y axis.
+I experimented on how to generate offset for a while.
 Here are some of the variations:

 ![2waves](https://media.giphy.com/media/1JKvv6q0eWJHpq2XL6/giphy.gif)
 ***The edge boxes are too far apart***